FacilityApi/FacilityApi.github.io/define/fsd.md

 #### Validation

 Validation requirements can be specified with `[validate]`.
 This attribute results in invalid requests if decorated fields do not meet the specified requirements.
-A validate method is generated on DTOs, which returns `true` if all criteria are met.

 Types support appropriate parameters: